 KNCJ ...
 N for Nevada, C for classical and J for jazz ... is dedicated to classical music and weekend jazz.
 It's listener-supported KNCJ at 89.5 FM, serving Reno and Sparks with 24-hour classical music weekdays and weekend jazz.
-The Metropolitan Opera airs live from New York on Saturday mornings winter-spring at 10 a.m.
+The Metropolitan Opera airs live from New York on Saturday mornings winter-spring at 10 a.m. (earlier starts for some broadcasts).
 From spring-fall, KNCJ features the American Opera Radio Series each Saturday morning at 10.

 While KNCJ's coverage area is limited to the Reno-Sparks valley and the periphery, it is streaming online and on mobile devices everywhere, and now on your smart speaker.

 Saturday Night Jazz, hosted by northern Nevada's own Dallas Smith and Scot Marshall, airs from 6 to 10 p.m. each Saturday night!

 Wednesday Evening Classics with Chris Morrison airs from 7 to 9 p.m. each Wednesday.

 89.5 KNCJ's program schedule highlights

 - Just three years ago, KNCJ was a hope and a vision.
 Just three years later, a growing audience of 12,000 weekly listeners are enjoying daily classical music, weekend jazz and Saturday morning opera.
 Financial support is also growing, enabling KJNC to add more local programs, interviews and performances.